A Picture is Worth a Thousand Words: Coronary Artery Calcium Scores

 A concept championed by Dr. Matthew Budoff: a CAC score of 0 imparts very low short-term cardiovascular risk and can be used to "de-risk" individuals, potentially deferring statin therapy in select patients.
 In MESA, approximately 50% of asymptomatic adults had a CAC score of 0, with 10-year event rates of 1.1-1.7% (Budoff et al., Eur Heart J 2018).

-The NNT for CAC >100 is 12 (you only need to treat 12 people to prevent one event).
-The NNT for CAC 0 is 3,571 — essentially no meaningful benefit from statin therapy in those without detectable coronary calcium.
+The NNT (number needed to treat) analysis is striking: For CAC >100, the NNT is 12 — treat 12 people to prevent one event.
+For CAC = 0, the NNT is 3,571 — essentially no meaningful benefit from statin therapy in those without detectable coronary calcium in the short term.
 (Mitchell et al., JACC 2018)

 • CAC = 0, Low risk (<5%): 5-7 years